-However, contrary to popular belief, vampire bats don't actually suck blood.
-Instead, they use their razor sharp teeth to make a small incision in the skin of a sleeping animal and then consume the blood as it runs from the wound.
+Contrary to popular belief, vampire bats don't actually suck blood.
+Instead, they use their razor-sharp teeth to make a small incision in the skin of a sleeping animal and then consume the blood as it runs from the wound.

-About 70 percent of all bats are insectivores (with the exception of a small percentage that drink blood or eat fish), but megabats are mostly frugivores that feast on fruit, pollen and nectar.
+About 70% of all bats are insectivores (with the exception of a small percentage that drink blood or eat fish), but megabats are mostly frugivores that feast on fruit, pollen and nectar.

-Also known as flying foxes, these fruit bats play important roles in the pollination of flowers and the dispersal of fruit seeds.
+Also known as flying foxes, these fruit bats play an important role in the pollination of flowers and the dispersal of fruit seeds.
 Their dietary habits are beneficial for rainforests, which contain a large variety of flora available for consumption.

 Unfortunately, due to deforestation and the inherently fragile state of rainforest ecosystems, nectar-feeding bats are especially prone to extinction.

 For starters, human and bat circulatory systems are fundamentally different.
-Because our blood pumps in the direction of our brain, the stress of gravity transfers even more blood to the head when upside down.
+Because our blood pumps in the direction of our brain, the stress of gravity transfers even more blood to the head when upside-down.
 A bat's circulatory systems pumps the opposite way — away from its head.
-Also, while all mammals have valves in their veins that prevent blood from flowing backwards, bats possess these valves in their arteries, as well.
-All of these adaptations ensure that blood is evenly distributed throughout the bat's body.
+Also, while all mammals have valves in their veins that prevent blood from flowing backward, bats possess these valves in their arteries, as well.
+All of these adaptations ensure blood is evenly distributed throughout the bat's body.

-Bats are the only mammals that can truly fly
+10. Bats are the only mammals that can truly fly.